INVESTOR ALERT: Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of Redwire Corporation (RDW) Investors and Encourages Investors to Contact the Firm Before February 15, 2022

-The law firm of Kirby+McInerney+LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Redwire Corporation (“Redwire” or the “Company”) (NYSE: RDW) securities from August 11, 2021 through November 14, 2021, inclusive (the “Class Period”).
+NEW YORK, Jan.
+04, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Middle District of Florida on behalf of those who acquired Redwire Corporation (“Redwire” or the “Company”) (: RDW) securities from August 11, 2021 through November 14, 2021, inclusive (the “Class Period”).
 Investors have until February 15, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 On September 2, 2021, Redwire merged with Genesis Park Acquisition Corp, a special purpose acquisition company (the “Business Combination”).
 Redwire offers space solutions and components, with IP for solar power generation and in-space 3D printing and manufacturing.